Length: Five months.

 - Writing an Ahnentafel Genealogy

 Ahnentafel Family History

 - Wrap up and final review of course concepts

 - Next steps

 The Live Classrooms for this session will be held on five Tuesday evenings at 7 p.m.
-Eastern time: April 11, May 9, June 13, July 11, and August 8.
+Eastern time:18 July, 22 August, 19 September, 17 October, and 14 November.
 Live Classrooms will be recorded for later review in the event a student must miss a session.
 Because of the participatory and interactive nature of this class, those who miss more than one Live Classroom may not be eligible for the Certificate of Completion.

 Students should be Intermediate to Advanced researchers, as they will use their own research for the assignments.
+Students taking the course to prepare for certification or accreditation should not that any work done as part of the class cannot be used for their applications.
 They should have conducted a significant amount of research on a single family, and on a direct line for at least three or more generations (starting with the student’s parents or grandparents) in order to have enough source material to work with.
 It would be helpful to have copies of original source materials available to work with, especially for the citations section.